aravinth2k/Python-Restautant-Project/README.md

 ## License

-This project is licensed under the [LICENSE]MIT License.
+This project is licensed under the MIT License.